Looking for the best consulting company name? Use these three expert naming strategies to create a unique and memorable brand name.

 Here are a few such naming strategies, designed specifically for consulting company names.

 1. Build the company name on a key attribute

-With this approach, you center the company’s brand identity on a core strength.
+With this approach, you center the company’s brand identity on a core strength or what we call your “pivot point.”
 Ask yourself, what is the true end benefit you deliver to your clients?
-Is it speed, innovation, assurance, reliability, value?
-The list can be extensive, so boil it down to one word, the one thing you deliver above all else.

 From high performance to intelligent insight, we named another Jacksonville based firm Brillium, based on the same naming strategy.
 Brillium had an added element of scientific certainty to it.
 With Brillium, you now had the power to know better.
 Another client in healthcare we named Sympova, harmonizing healthcare.
 The “Sym” evoked symphony and sympathy, as well the key attributes of orchestration and coordination.